7-Eleven: History

 Southland exited bankruptcy in March 1991, after a cash infusion of $430 million from Ito-Yokado and Seven-Eleven Japan.
 These two Japanese entities now controlled 70% of the company, with the founding Thompson family retaining 5 percent.
 In 1999, Southland Corp. changed its name to 7-Eleven, Inc., citing the divestment of operations other than 7-Eleven.
 In 2005, Seven-Eleven Japan made a tender offer and 7-Eleven, Inc. became its wholly owned subsidiary.
-In 2007, Seven & i Holdings announced that it would be expanding its U.S. operations, with an additional 1,000 7-Eleven stores in the U.S.
+In 2007, Seven & I Holdings announced that it would be expanding its U.S. operations, with an additional 1,000 7-Eleven stores in the U.S.

 For the 2010 rankings, 7-Eleven climbed to the No. 3 spot in Entrepreneur magazine's 31st Annual Franchise 500, "the first and most comprehensive ranking in the world".
 This was the 17th year 7-Eleven was named in the top 10.

-In February 2010, 7-Eleven opened a concept store in DeLand, Florida across from Stetson University, designed to meet LEED environmental standards.
+In February 2010, 7-Eleven opened a concept store in DeLand, Florida, across from Stetson University, designed to meet LEED environmental standards.

+In 2017 they bought 1,110 C-Stores convenience stores from Sunoco in a deal valued at $3.3 billion and in 2024 acquired 204 Stripes convenience stores from Sunoco in a deal valued at $1 billion and finished integrating them in 2026.

+By 2015, 7-Eleven had over 55,000 stores across the world.

-In 2020, 7-Eleven announced it would purchase Speedway for $21 billion.
+In 2020, 7-Eleven announced it would purchase Speedway, 23,000 stores, for $21 billion.

 In 2021, 7-Eleven rolled out a $70 million ad campaign, their largest investment in advertising in years, doubling their market spending from the previous year.
 The commercials, directed by Harmony Korine, were to reflect the "evolution" of the chain's store format, drawing attention to, in part, the fact that "this isn't just gas station food, there's real restaurant quality food at 7-Eleven", according to CMO Marissa Jarrantt.

 On August 19, 2024, it was reported that Alimentation Couche-Tard—owner of competitor Circle K—had made a buyout offer for Seven & i Holdings.
 Later, on September 6, 2024, Seven & i Holdings rejected this offer as too low and rife with regulatory risk, although a "sweetened offer" might be considered.
+In October, a revised bid of $47 billion, 22% increase of the previous one, was presented.
+Even though as of March 2025 they still pushed for buyout in July they abandoned the bid.

-On March 6, 2025, 7-Eleven's parent company Seven & I Holdings announced that it would spin off the US store operations into its own publicly traded entity by the end of 2026, following the announcement of the appointment of its first non-Japanese CEO in Stephen Hayes Dacus.
+On March 6, 2025, 7-Eleven's parent company Seven & I Holdings announced that it would spin off the US store operations into its own publicly traded entity by the end of 2026, following the announcement of the appointment of its first foreign CEO Stephen Hayes Dacus.